Function to estimate means and standard deviations from five-number summary values.

 method

-character string indicating the method to use.
+character string to specify the method to use.
 Either "default" (same as "luo/wan/shi" which is the current default), "qe", "bc", "mln", or "blue".
 Can be abbreviated.
 See ‘Details’.

 dist

-character string indicating the distribution assumed for the underlying data (either "norm" for a normal distribution or "lnorm" for a log-normal distribution).
+character string to specify the assumed distribution for the underlying data (either "norm" for a normal distribution or "lnorm" for a log-normal distribution).
 Can also be a string vector if different distributions are assumed for different studies.
 Only relevant when method="default".

 transf